tomrcc/docsy-hugo-cloudcannon-template/content/en/docs/snippets/_index.md

 Snippets, also known in Hugo as shortcodes are small reusable pieces of code that you can include in your markdown files.<br><br>Here are some of the ones you can use in Docsy:

 ### Page Info

+Used to display important information about the page.

 {{% pageinfo color="primary" %}}This is some information about the page{{% /pageinfo %}}

 ### Alert

+Used to grab the users attention, and alert them to something important.

 {{< alert color="danger" title="An alert" >}}To display some important information{{< /alert >}}

 ### Card

+A basic card to display information.
+The main content of the card is Markdown, which supports syntax highlighting, links and everything else usually supported by Markdown.

 {{< card header="A plain card " title="Javascript" subtitle="You can use markdown for code highlighting" footer="A parting message" >}}
 ```javascript
 const something = "hello world";